gvwilson/sdxpy/src/pack/index.md

 Cutting the amount of work we have to do is good: can we do better?
 The answer is yes,
-but the algorithms involved quickly become complicated, and the jargon impenetrable.
+but the algorithms involved are complicated and the jargon almost impenetrable.
 To show how real package managers tackle this, we will solve our example problem using the [Z3 theorem prover][z3].

-Installing packages and proving theorems may not seem to have a lot to do with each other, but an automated theorem prover's purpose is to determine if a set of logical propositions can be consistent with each other, and that's exactly what we need.
+Installing packages and proving theorems may not seem to have a lot to do with each other, but an automated theorem prover's purpose is to determine how to make a set of logical propositions consistent with each other, or to prove that doing so is impossible.
+If we frame our problem as,
+"Is there a choice of package versions that satisfies all the inter-package dependencies at once?" then a theorem prover is exactly what we need.

 To start,
 let's import a few things from the `z3` module and then create three [%g boolean_value "Boolean variables" %]: